Slasky86/CyberArk-Powershell/Devolutions RDM/readme.md

-# How to use Remote Desktop Manager from Devolutions towards Cyberark PSM
+# How to use Remote Desktop Manager from Devolutions free version towards Cyberark PSM

 1. Install RDM from Devolutions
 2. Start RDM and log in (either with a free account or an enterprise account)